mtanghu/DNI-RNN/README.md

 ```

 ### Step 3:
-Lastly after you're done with the training example/batch, make sure to update the synthesizer so that it will make better synthetic gradient predictions for the next batch.
+Lastly, after you're done with the training example/batch, make sure to update the synthesizer so that it will make better synthetic gradient predictions for the next batch.

 ```python
 # After last input in batch goes through the RNN